jktrn/enscribe.dev-hexo/source/ctfs/index.md

 ## What team do you currently play on?

-Currently I'm freelance, and typically get picked up when advertising myself as a pwn/crypto player in any `#looking-for-group` channel.
+Currently I'm freelance, and typically get picked up when advertising myself as an "experienced" player in any `#looking-for-group` channel.
 However, I am looking for a permanent, preferably advanced team to play with.
 Please feel free to message me if you're looking for one!

 ## I want to start, but I don't know where?